Skip to main content

 Phil Nickinson / Digital Trends

-Step 5: At this point, the Fire TV Cube should be displaying some on-screen instructions.
+Step 5: At this point, the Fire TV Cube should be displaying some onscreen instructions.
 You’ll need to complete these steps with the Fire TV remote.
-Typically, the Fire TV Cube should detect the remote and automatically pair it, although this can take several seconds.
+Typically, the Fire TV Cube should detect the remote and automatically pair with it, although this can take several seconds.

-If the Fire TV remote isn’t pairing correctly, find the Home button with its house-shaped icon and hold it down for around 10 seconds.
-You should then see a new message to press the Play/pause button to continue.
+If the Fire TV Remote doesn't pair automatically, press the Home button (it's a house-shaped icon) and hold it down for 10 seconds.
+You should then see a message to press Play/pause appear on the screen.

 Step 6: Connect to Wi-Fi with the on-screen instructions.
 The Fire TV Cube will display available Wi-Fi networks, so pick yours and input your Wi-Fi password to give it access.
 Note that recent Fire TV Cube models also include an Ethernet port for a direct cable connection to your router.
 This can provide a more reliable, faster connection that you may prefer if your setup allows for it.

 Step 7: Wait for the Fire TV Cube to update.
-This can take a few minutes to download and install.
+This can take a few minutes to download and install since it's installing the latest software updates.

 Step 8: Now you’ll be prompted to sign in with your Amazon account login and password.
 This is necessary to enable Amazon Prime Video (assuming you’re signed up) and other features.
 Once entered, you’ll need to hop online with another device to complete the two-factor authentication, so have your phone nearby.